bxparks/AceTime/examples/AutoBenchmark/README.md

   AceRoutine v1.3.
 The sizeof `SystemClockLoop` and `SystemClockCoroutine` decreases 4 bytes on AVR, and 4-8 bytes on 32-bit processors.
 No signficant changes in CPU time.
+* In v1.7.4+:
+    * changes to size of `ExtendedZoneProcessor`:
+        * 8-bit processors
-* In v1.7.4+, size of `ExtendedZoneProcessor` increases by 24 bytes on AVR, due to sizeof(MatchingEra) increasing by 6 bytes (1 pointer, 2 x `uint16_t`) times
+            * increases by 24 bytes on AVR, due adding 1 pointer and 2
-  a cache of 4 elements.
-It increases by 32 bytes on 32-bit processors, from MatchingEra increasing by 8 bytes (1 pointer, 2 x `uint16_t`) times a cache of 4 elements.
+              `uint16_t` to MatchingEra
+            * decreases by 48 bytes on AVR, by disabling `originalTransitionTime` unless `ACE_TIME_EXTENDED_ZONE_PROCESSOR_DEBUG` is enabled.
+        * 32-bit processors
+            * increases by 32 bytes on 32-bit processors due to adding a pointer and 2 `uint16_t` to MatchingEra
+            * decreases by 32 bytes on 32-bit processors due to disabling `originalTransitionTime` in Transition

 ## Arduino Nano